Alan Mowbray: Career

-Mowbray began his stage career in London in 1922, as an actor and stage manager.
+Mowbray began his stage career in London in 1922 as an actor and stage manager.
 In 1923 he arrived in the United States and was soon acting with New York stock companies.
 He debuted on Broadway in The Sport of Kings (1926); in 1929 he wrote, directed and starred in the unsuccessful Dinner Is Served.

 Mowbray made his film debut in God's Gift to Women (1931) playing a butler, a role in which he was thereafter often cast.
 In a contemporary pulp magazine story, Raymond Chandler lampooned Mowbray's distinctive clipped speech in these roles: a butler is described as having "a wing collar and an accent like Alan Mowbray."
+More than sixty years later, in Julian Fellowes' Gosford Park (2001) the fictitious Hollywood film producer spending a weekend in an English country house tells an associate on a transatlantic telephone call that Alan Mowbray would be a good casting choice as a butler for a proposed Charlie Chan movie set in England, then goes on to say "These people here look like Alan Mowbray.
+I mean, they're sort of tall, and they don't say too much.
+And they have fucking British accents, right?"

 Mowbray appeared in five more pictures in 1931, notably portraying George Washington in Alexander Hamilton.
 In 1935, he played one of the male leads in Becky Sharp, the first feature-length film in full-colour Technicolor, as well as playing the lead in the farcical Night Life of the Gods, based on a Thorne Smith novel.
 It was for another Thorne Smith–derived film, Topper (1937), that Mowbray may be best remembered; he played Topper's butler Wilkins, a role he reprised the following year in Topper Takes a Trip.
-Throughout the 1930s and 1940s, Mowbray worked steadily, appearing in over 120 films including the Oscar-nominated My Man Godfrey (1937).
+Throughout the 1930s and 1940s, Mowbray worked steadily, appearing in over 120 films, including the Oscar-nominated My Man Godfrey (1936), That Hamilton Woman (1941), and John Ford's My Darling Clementine (1946).